krustowski/rou2exOS/docs/abi/syscalls/port_networking.md

 ## 0x37 (Register Ethernet driver, bind TCP port)

 Ethernet driver registration, or port binding.
+Both are released when the calling process exits, is killed or crashes.

 | Argument 1 | Argument 2 | Implemented |
 |------------|------------|-------------|